 Happy New Year to all of you!
 Remember on New Year’s morning to have the person with darker hair and complexion enter the house first and be the quaaltagh.
 It’s considered good luck that way!

 This article was posted on Friday, December 28th, 2007 at 4:15 pm and is filed under Countries & Cultures, Customs and Traditions, English, English Nursery Rhymes, First Footing, Folk Lore, Holiday Songs, Holidays Around the World, Isle of Man, Languages, Mama Lisa, Manx Gaelic, New Years, New Years Songs, Nursery Rhymes, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “An Old Rhyme for the New Year and the Custom of the Quaaltagh”